CinRC/IRDC-CCSK/README.md

 ### Build

-To build this project, execute `mvn assembly:single`.
+To build this project, execute `mvn package` in the project root dir.
 This will create an executable jar file in `target/`.

 ### Running
-Running this is fairly simple.
-One approach is to load the program into an IDE and run through its compiler.
-The main class is `me.gmx.RCCS`.

-Alternatively, you can run the executable jar specified above with the command `java -jar RCCS.jar "`.
+To run the project, use the command `java -jar <filename>`.